intuitymedialab/kopernikus/README.md

 ### Custom Parts

-In order to get everything together we went with a round base plate (in size similar to vacuum cleaning robots) with some mounting holes in a grid and 3D printed parts made from PLA on an Ultimaker (which means, you can basically print them on any basic FDM printer).
+In order to hold everything together we went with a round base plate (in size similar to vacuum cleaning robots) with some mounting holes in a grid and 3D printed parts made from PLA.
+We used an Ultimaker 3 - which means, you can basically print them on any basic FDM printer.

-Both part groups were designed with quite broad tolerances so you shouldn't have that big of a problem to make it all fit together nicely.
+Most parts were designed with quite broad tolerances so you shouldn't have that big of a problem to make it all fit together nicely.

-The shielding for the projector out of acrylic glass is optional - its mainly meant to protect the projector from dust and physical damage.
+The shielding for the projector out of acrylic glass is optional - its mainly meant to protect the projector from dust and physical damage (and because we liked the look to be honest 😎).
 We will upload a 3D file without the mounts for it later.

 ## Getting started

 For getting started head over to the specific readmes on [Software](Software/README.md) and [Hardware](Hardware/README.md).

+## TODO

+* [ ] Prepare 3D files for milling
+* [ ] Create schematic
+* [x] Create 3D files for milling

 ## License